andrew-h-siberian/ConvertDscToOldFormat/README.md

 # ConvertDscToOldFormat

 A little util to convert text type file from some new format to an older one.
 See examples of both: newFormatSample.txt and oldFormatSample(needed).txt.

+Made for Windows XP, not tested in other OSes.